 The annual budget serves as the foundation for the Town's financial planning and control.
 All departments of the Town are required to submit requests for appropriation each year.
 These requests are used as the starting point for developing a proposed budget.
-The Finance Advisory Committee assists the Town in reviewing the proposed budget helps develop recommendations to the Commission.
-The Mayor and Town Clerk present the proposed budget to the Commission for review.
 The Commission is required to hold public hearings on the proposed budget and to adopt a final budget no later than September 30, the close of the Town's fiscal year.